damienbullis/cli-loader/README.md

   ...etc,
 ];
 ```

+for loop through the loading bar and use the gradient array to get the color.
+then we can also use a position index to set max index for the gradient
+to imply the % progress.

 This will allow for a more customizable loading bar & will allow for a more customizable gradient, while being simpler to implement.